 She is currently the Chair of the KZN Biokinetics Association of South Africa (BASA).

-Research interest: Rowena is interested in promoting cross-disciplinary and inter-institutional research projects, particularly concerning children with disabilities.
+Research interest: Rowena is interested in promoting cross-disciplinary and inter-institutional research projects, particularly concerning children.
 Areas of current research interest include promoting physical activity and sport in children with disabilities.